 Taking the time to save up the cash in our budget that we need to pay for our renovations has worked for us rather than rolling it into the mortgage or line of credit.
 It’s a personal choice either way, do what makes you happy.

-What renovations did you do to your home before you moved in?
+- What renovations did you do to your new home before you moved in?

 Are you NEW to Canadian Budget Binder?